20 Things to Do at the Grand Canyon South Rim

 Bright Angel Trail / Image from Unsplash

 At first glance, it may seem like the South Rim doesn’t have too many hiking trails to explore.
 But don’t be fooled!
-There’s tons of hikes around and below the canyon rim, everything from short, family friendly day-hikes, to long, grueling multi-day backpacking adventures.
+There are tons of hikes around and below the canyon rim, everything from short, family-friendly day-hikes, to long, grueling multi-day backpacking adventures.
 Check out our hiking guide for all of the details, including our top ten picks!

 RELATED: 16 Hikes in Grand Canyon South Rim